When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Results

-\paragraph{Post-training effect on verifier performance.} \looseness=-10000 We next analyze how post-training affects verifier behavior (Figure~\ref{fig:post-train-verifier}).
-For each model, we compute verifier metrics against all solvers and datasets, partition results by verification setting, and average within families.
-For both \texttt{Qwen2.5} and \texttt{Qwen3}, post-training increases FPR and reduces verifier gain in self-verification, despite improvements in FNR.
-Although \texttt{Qwen3} benefits more than \texttt{Qwen2.5} in solver accuracy (Figure~\ref{fig:post-train-solver}), its post-trained verifiers show higher FPRs and lower gains in both self- and intra-family verification.
-In contrast, both families, and especially \texttt{Qwen3}, show substantial improvements in cross-family verification.
+\looseness=-10000 We next analyze how reasoning post-training affects verifier behavior (Figure~\ref{fig:post-train-verifier}).
+For each model, we compute verifier metrics against all solvers and datasets, partition by verification setting, and average within families.
+For both Qwen families, post-training increases FPR and reduces verifier gain in self-verification, despite improvements in FNR.
+Although \texttt{Qwen3} benefits more in solver accuracy (Figure~\ref{fig:post-train-solver}), its post-trained verifiers show higher FPRs and lower gains in both self- and intra-family verification.
+In contrast, both families, especially \texttt{Qwen3}, show substantial improvements in cross-family verification.
+Overall, reasoning post-training exacerbates trends identified previously, increasing false positives and limiting self-verification benefits.